 Rankin apparently believed he had found a hot spot for some seriously criminal activity: In the video, the clearly shaken, knife-wielding hiker tramped through the site while filming, focusing his camera on various missing posters and other findings.
 His video was viewed and shared thousands of times on social media:

 However, Suffolk County police told us they didn't suspect any wrongdoing.
 A police spokeswoman asserted that had Rankin stumbled onto someone's Halloween party setup, saying: "The man was on private property and the owners had set up for a Halloween."

 That explanation did not appease Rankin, who still seemed suspicious of what he found:

 What I wanna know is, if these were "Halloween party" decorations, why have they been hanging there for weeks or months?
 Because it was plainly obvious that the stuff had been there for quite a while, and not set up recently.
 That's clearly the case as seen in the videos.
 Seems to me they're just using the time of year as an excuse (just my opinion).

 Also gotta wonder just what sort of person thinks it's OK to use real missing persons posters of people's lost loved ones as party decor.

 EDIT: I've been told through the grapevine that supposedly the residents of the adjacent property will soon be erecting fences and posting "No Trespassing" signs.

-Police, meanwhile, have quickly closed their investigation, having found no evidence of misdeeds, let alone serial killer activities or supernatural abductions.
+Police, meanwhile, quickly closed their investigation, having found no evidence of misdeeds, let alone serial killer activities or supernatural abductions.